Genetic Testing of Children for Predisposition to Mood Disorders: Anticipating the Clinical Issues

 Authors Jessica A. Erickson, Lili Kuzmich, Kelly E. Ormond, Erynn Gordon, Michael F. Christman, Mildred K. Cho and Douglas F. Levinson declare that they have no conflict of interest.

 All study procedures were in accordance with the ethical standards of the responsible committee on human experimentation (institutional and national) and with the Helsinki Declaration of 1975, as revised in 2000.
 Informed consent was obtained from all participants for inclusion in the study.

 - American Society of Human Genetics.
 (1995).
 Points to consider: ethical, legal, and psychosocial implications of genetic testing in children and adolescents.
 American Society of Human Genetics Board of Directors, American College of Medical Genetics Board of Directors.
 American Journal of Human Genetics, 57, 1233–1241.Google Scholar

 - Janz, N. K., Champion, V. L., & Strecher, V. J. (2002).
 The health belief model.
 In K. Glanz, B. K. Rimer, & F. M. Lewis (Eds.), Health behavior and health education: Theory, research, and practice (3rd ed., pp. 45–66).
 San Francisco: Jossey-Bass.Google Scholar

 - National Society of Genetic Counselors.
 (2012).
-Genetic Testing of Minors for Adult-Onset Conditions (position statement). http://nsgc.org/p/bl/et/blogid=47&blogaid=28
+Genetic Testing of Minors for Adult-Onset Conditions (position statement). https://doi.org/nsgc.org/p/bl/et/blogid=47&blogaid=28

-Open AccessThis article is distributed under the terms of the Creative Commons Attribution License which permits any use, distribution, and reproduction in any medium, provided the original work is properly cited.
+Open AccessThis article is distributed under the terms of the Creative Commons Attribution 2.0 International License (https://doi.org/creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.